-In order to simplify the selection of an ezeep printer within a remote desktop session, the windows printer redirection feature should be disabled.
+In order to simplify the selection of an ezeep Blue printer within a remote desktop session, the windows printer redirection feature should be disabled.
 Otherwise, your users would see each of their local printers twice.
 Please follow one of the two descriptions below to disable Microsoft’s printer redirection.

 Disable printer redirection for Windows Virtual Desktop